 To use your new widget area, make sure to choose a sidebar to replace from the drop-down menu on the right.
 Also, don’t forget to set the appropriate conditions on when and where the sidebar will appear.
 For example, you can display a Google Maps widget that’s centered on your office address in the “About Us” page.

 On Your Search for More Must-Have WP Plugins…

-With the essential plugins listed above, you can build your site with more control and confidence.
+With the essential plugins listed above, you can build and host your WordPress site with more control and confidence.
 Still, you should feel free to look for alternatives as you see fit.
 As long as your online goals are being met, you should be willing to explore other options.